hackclub/hackclub/workshops/spinning_wheel/README.md

 * Basic knowledge of HTML, CSS and JavaScript would be helpful but is not necessary to continue further.
 # Part 2 : Setup
 ## Setting up your code environment
-We can use any code editor but keeping accessibility in the mind, I will be using Repl.it.
-It is an online code editor that is easy to use and can directly put your website to the real world.
+We can use any code editor but keeping accessibility in our mind, we will be using Repl.it.
+It is an online code editor that is easy to use and can directly put your website in the real world.

 You can get start with it by just clicking [here](https://repl.it/languages/html).
 By this, you will directly land on the page where we can write our code.